-This guidance document details the following components of the Chemical Footprint Project (CFP) Survey-Manufacturing Module:
+This guidance document details the following components of the Chemical Footprint Project (CFP) Solar Survey-Manufacturing Module:

-- Four pillars of the Survey: Management Strategy, Chemical Inventory, Footprint Measurement, and Disclosure & Verification. - · Questions within each pillar, including response options. - Process for answering questions. - · Points available for each question, each pillar, and the entire Survey. - For each question: how to earn points, supporting documentation requirements, and when appropriate, examples.
+- Four pillars of the Survey: Management Strategy, Chemical Inventory, Footprint Measurement, and Disclosure & Verification. - Questions within each pillar, including response options. - Process for answering questions. - Points available for each question, each pillar, and the entire Survey. - For each question: how to earn points, supporting documentation requirements, and when appropriate, examples.

-The CFP Survey has three separate modules: product, manufacturing, and packaging.
+The CFP Solar Survey has two separate modules: product and manufacturing.
 This is the manufacturing module.